 A fun option is to leave some blank pages throughout the scrapbook so you can pass it onto your kids or grandkids so they can add their own memories.
 It’s a generational activity and keeps the love of camping going.

-Have you done any of these activities or have any other fun activities that you would recommend?
+Have you done any of these fun camping activities or have any other ideas that you would recommend?
+What are some of your favorite pastime activities during your camping trips?
 We would love to hear your thoughts and ideas in the comments below!